Frequently Asked Questions

 In California, charter schools are required to hire credentialed teachers for core and college preparatory subjects just like all other public schools.

-Can charter schools be run by private corporations?
+Are charter schools run by for-profit corporations?

 For additional information